 So onto the attacks!

-In Information Security, we often need to learn how malicious actors work, the tools they use, the methodology they use, their mindset, before we can even hope to defend against them.
+In Information Security, we often need to learn how malicious actors work, the tools they use, the methodology they use as well as their mindset, before we can even hope to defend against them.

 There is an ever growing library of knowledge out there on attacking locks.
 If you are designing a lock please, step back, take a look at the different attacks that are a Google search away and ask yourself how you could apply these attacks to your lock.